Papers

 "Resonance Scattering in the X-ray Emission Line Profiles of ζ Puppis," Leutenegger, Cohen, Kahn, Owocki, & Paerels, International Workshop on Clumping in Hot-Star Winds, University of Potsdam, Germany (2007).
 To appear electronically: University of Potsdam (Universitats-Verlag).

 "Flow Dynamics and Plasma Heating of Spheromaks in SSX," Brown, Cothran, Cohen, Horwitz ('07), & Chaplin ('07), Innovative Confinement Concepts Workshop, University of Maryland, (2007).
-To appear in Journal of Fusion Energy.
+Appears in Journal of Fusion Energy.

 "Analysis of Doppler-Broadened X-ray Emission Line Profiles from Hot Stars," Cohen, Kramer, & Owocki, MSSL Workshop on High-Resolution X-ray Spectroscopy, Dorking, Surrey, UK, (2002).
 Available via cd, and on-line.